GNOME/gtk/docs/reference/gtk/migrating-3to4.md

  - If you were using `::map-event` and `::unmap-event` to track a window being mapped, you should use property notification for the [property@Gdk.Surface:mapped] property instead.
+ - The `::damage-event` signal has no replacement, as the only consumer of damage events were the offscreen GDK surfaces, which have no replacement in GTK 4.x.

 ### Set a proper application ID